DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Discussion

 The \emph{in vitro} results in Fig.~\ref{fig:wetlab}a show that modest but consistent performance gains are achieved when filtering is applied to DNA-MGC+.
 The filtering used for this experiment imposes several concurrent constraints.
 These include limiting the maximum homopolymer length to four, enforcing a GC content between 45\% and 55\%, avoiding motifs such as di- and trinucleotide repeats, and ranking candidate sequences by their predicted folding Gibbs free energy ($\Delta G$), with those whose $\Delta G$ values are closest to zero retained.
 The limited extent of the observed gains compared to the unfiltered case can be attributed to two main factors.
 First, the inherent robustness of DNA-MGC+ to errors and biases allows it to compensate for content-induced effects without the need to explicitly avoid them through constrained coding.
 Second, the impact of factors such as long homopolymers and high GC content on modern synthesis and sequencing technologies appears to be less detrimental than suggested in earlier works, which is in line with recent independent experimental findings~\cite{11164904}.

 Despite the limited magnitude of the gains, the consistent improvement observed with filtering indicates that some of the considered sequence properties do indeed influence the retrieval process.
 In particular, our statistical analysis of the experimental data reveals that $\Delta G$ is the dominant factor contributing to the observed gains.
-Specifically, we identify Spearman correlation coefficients of $-0.31$ for Nanopore and $-0.26$ for Illumina between $|\Delta G|$ of unfiltered DNA-MGC+ sequences and their sequencing read count, with p-values below $10^{-50}$ in both cases.
-These statistics support the hypothesis that sequences with $\Delta G$ closer to zero receive more reads and are therefore easier to decode.
-Additional details regarding the effect of $\Delta G$ on the overall coverage distribution are provided in Supplementary Note~S3.
+Specifically, we identify Spearman correlation coefficients of $+0.31$ for Nanopore (and $+0.26$ for Illumina) between the $\Delta G$ of unfiltered DNA-MGC+ sequences and their sequencing read counts, with p-values below $10^{-50}$ in both cases.
+These statistics support the hypothesis that sequences with $\Delta G$ closer to zero (less negative) receive more reads and are therefore easier to decode.
+In contrast, the corresponding correlation coefficients for GC content and maximum homopolymer length are weaker, at $-0.21$ and $+0.08$ for Nanopore, respectively.
+Partial Spearman correlations further confirm that the $\Delta G$--coverage association is largely independent of GC content or homopolymer length, whereas the marginal association between GC content and coverage largely disappears after controlling for $\Delta G$.
+These results therefore indicate that $\Delta G$ is the dominant driver of coverage variability in our experiments.
+Additional details and a more comprehensive statistical analysis are provided in Supplementary Note~S3.